How Much Do Cash Buyers Pay in North Carolina? (2026 Data)

 Traditional agent $375,000 -$20,625 -$15,000 -$9,375 $330,000 4-6 months

-Single cash buyer $225,000 $0 $0 $0 $225,000 2 weeks
+Lowball cash offer $225,000 $0 $0 $0 $225,000 2 weeks

-The numbers tell a story that might surprise you: a cash marketplace nets $300,000 in 2 weeks vs. $330,000 in 4-6 months via a traditional agent.
-That's a $30,000 difference — not $150,000 as most people assume when they first compare cash vs. retail.
+The numbers tell a story that might surprise you: a data-based cash offer nets $300,000 in about two weeks versus $330,000 in 4 to 6 months through a traditional agent.
+That is a $30,000 difference, not $150,000 as most people assume when they first compare cash versus retail.

-When you factor in carrying costs, a $300,000 marketplace cash offer may actually net you more than a $375,000 traditional sale in many situations.
+When you factor in carrying costs, a $300,000 data-based cash offer may actually net you more than a $375,000 traditional sale in many situations.
 And it does it in a fraction of the time.

 NC-Specific Factors That Affect Cash Offers